ANU-RSES-Education/School_Seminars/Images/README.md

-## Images to embed in the researchseminars.org pages.
+## This directory has images for the researchseminars.org pages.

 ![Download](HowToDownload.png)